I recently received a question from one of my Akashic Record reading Program students.

 I went to one of the top universities in the UK and I didn’t enjoy the company of some of the people I met there.
 This was partly because I encountered quite a bit of intellectual arrogance – people who felt that through science or Christianity, they knew everything they needed to know about life and the Universe.
 It was quite a traditional and conservative place to go to school.

-Most of the people I met during that time went on to pursue careers in fields like banking, politics, the corporate world in general and even the Church.
+Most of the people I met during that time went on to pursue careers in fields like banking, politics, the Church, and the corporate world in general.

 My experiences after I graduated have been quite different